holywyvern/generic-events/README.md

 class MyItem {

   constructor() {
-    this.events = new EvenetManager(); // composition instead of extending, you could use both anyway }
+    this.events = new EventManager(); // composition instead of extending, you could use both anyway }

 }